 Governor Abbott establishes the Texas COVID Relief Fund to support the recovery of Texas communities impacted by the COVID-19 pandemic.

 OneStar is pleased to present the Texas State Service Plan.
-As the Texas State Service Commission, OneStar is required to develop a three-year comprehensive national and community service plan based on identified state priorities, in accordance with federal regulations.
+As the Texas State Service Commission, OneStar develops a three-year comprehensive national and community service plan based on identified state priorities, in accordance with federal regulations.

-OneStar is launching a new strategic plan in 2021 to provide greater clarity on how we can best support and strengthen Texas communities.
-Check back in spring 2021 to learn more about the goals that guide our work in the coming years.
+OneStar is launched a new strategic plan in 2021 to provide greater clarity on how we can best support and strengthen Texas communities.
+Learn more about the goals that are guiding our work in the years ahead.